 WHITE OAK-NEW RIVERKEEPER®

-wonriverkeeper.org Nicole Triplett is the White Oak-New Riverkeeper.
+wonriverkeeper.org The position as the White Oak-New Riverkeeper in currently vacant.
 The White Oak-New RIVERKEEPER® Alliance was founded in 2008.
 At the time there was a strong need for a program that would restore and protect our local rivers.
 Therefore, a group of concerned citizens joined together to create an alliance for strong advocacy.
 Some of the issues worked on by the White Oak-New Riverkeeper Alliance are CAFOs, Operation Medicine Cabinet, Litter clean-ups of both the New and White Oak Rivers, and advocacy work particularly focusing on preventing injection of wastewater into our drinking water aquifer.